Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreAnazao Community Partners is a methadone clinic in Wayne County, OH.
+Learn MoreAnazao Community Partners is a methadone clinic in Wayne County, Ohio.
 It is located at 2587 Back Orrville Road, 44691 zip.
 Anazao Community Partners provides outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Anazao Community Partners offers vocational training and educational support, family counseling and substance use education.
-Anazao Community Partners provides medication assisted treatment to women and men.
+Other than methadone treatment, Anazao Community Partners offers vocational training and educational support, group counseling and marital/couples counseling.
+Anazao Community Partners provides medication assisted services to women and men.

 Learn MoreTreatment at a suboxone clinic in Wayne County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.